|

 come upon the chasm spanned by the fallen

 log.
-And since one of the triceratops is
+And since one of the Triceratops is

 still blindly blundering in the trees,